microsoft/CCF/doc/architecture/consensus/index.rst

 BFT Consensus Protocol
 ----------------------

-.. warning:: CCF with BFT is currently in development and should not be used in a production environment.
+.. warning:: CCF with BFT is incomplete and should not be used in a production environment.

 More details on this mode is given :doc:`here <2tx-reconfig>`.
 There is an open research question of `node identity with Byzantine nodes <https://github.com/microsoft/CCF/issues/893>`_.